 The Battle of Lipnic (against the Tatars) took place in 1470.
 Aug 20, 1470.

-Who won the Battle of Lipnic (against the Tatars)?
+What was the outcome of the Battle of Lipnic (against the Tatars)?

 The Moldova were victorious against the Golden Horde Tatars.